timvisee/barbapappa/docs/specs/transactions.md

 where the two wallets are used for different bars (and thus, different banking accounts).

-If mutations in a transaction add €10 to the transaction money sum, that €10 euro must also be subtracted by other mutations related to the same bar (and banking account).
+If mutations in a transaction add €10 to the transaction money sum, that €10 must also be subtracted by other mutations related to the same bar (and banking account).

 Transactions with mutations to multiple bars are possible if their bar specific money sums are all equal zero.